jorgebucaran/fisher/man/man7/fisher-faq.md

 See `fisher help plugins` and `fisher help commands`.

-### Does Fisherman support oh-my-fish plugins and themes?
+### Does Fisherman support Oh My Fish plugins and themes?

 Yes.
 To install either a plugin or theme use their URL: